SnacktimePro/skello/README.md

 1. Create `.venv` and upgrade pip
 2. Detect and install dependencies from existing files (`pyproject.toml`, `requirements.txt`, `Pipfile`, etc.)
+3. (Optional)Scaffold modern project structure if requested
-3. Launch a new shell with everything activated!
+4. Launch a new shell with everything activated!

 ```bash
 # Creates venv and launches activated shell